cnwanze-cloud/Automated-Security-Incident-Response-System/README.md

 ### Step 4: Deploy the Serverless Response Engine
 1. Create a new **AWS Lambda** function named `SecurityIncidentResponder`.
-2. Set the runtime to **Python 3.x** and select the existing execution role created in Step 3.
+2. Set the runtime to **Python 3.14** and select the existing execution role created in Step 3.
-3. Deploy the core automated response logic provided in the `/src` directory of this repository (ensure you replace `YOUR_SNS_TOPIC_ARN` with your actual SNS ARN).
+3. Deploy the core automated response logic provided in the `/src` directory of this repository.

 ### Step 5: Wire the Event Pipeline
 1. Open **Amazon EventBridge** and select **Rules** ➔ **Create Rule**.
 2. Define the rule name as `security-incident-rule` and set the event source to **AWS events**.
-3. Paste the JSON pattern defined in the *Monitored Indicators of Compromise* section.
+3. Paste the JSON pattern defined in the *event bridge* section.
 4. Set the Target routing engine to point directly to the `SecurityIncidentResponder` Lambda function.

 ---